Key Stage 1

 We encourage the children to take ownership of their learning; whenever we can, involving their interests and own life experiences when selecting topics.
 Topic work continues to develop the children’s interest in science, geography, history, and music.
 Educational visits to places of interest, and guest speakers throughout the year enrich the learning experience for the children and provide them with valuable, practical ‘hands on’ activities.

 During the week, the children also participate in computing, art, dance and drama lessons, all taught by specialist teachers and support staff in specialist teaching areas.
-Alongside a Lifeskills programme (PSHE), we ensure the children develop well academically, creatively and socially through the year so that they are ready for their next step in Year 2.
+Alongside a PSHCE (Personal, Social, Health and Citizenship Education) programme, we ensure the children develop well academically, creatively and socially through the year so that they are ready for their next step in Year 2.

 In Year 2, the children continue to consolidate and build upon their learning experiences from Reception to Year 1.
 They become increasingly independent in their learning through the broad range of activities on offer.